What To Do After A Dog Bite

 Avoid infection.
 Be sure to ask the doctor about the possibility of infection.
 Dog’s mouths have thousands of germs and many times the infection from the dog bite can be more serious than the dog bite itself.
 Infections that are left untreated can lead to surgery, amputation or even death.

 Get the dog owner’s name, address and homeowner’s insurance policy.
 You will want to be sure to get the important information of the dog’s owner.
-In case the injuries turn out to be serious you will want to be able to locate the owner, their dog and potential homeowner’s insurance policy.
+In case the injuries turn out to be serious you will want to be able to locate the owner, their dog and potential homeowner’s or renter’s insurance policy.

 Report it to animal control or law enforcement.
 It’s important that you report any dog bite or attack to law enforcement.
 First, you want to make sure that animal control ensures that the dog was taken in to be quarantined.
 Next, you will want to make sure that animal control or law enforcement take appropriate actions to protect you and the public from any this happening again.
 If the dog bite goes unreported, there is a strong chance that the dog’s owner will not take any actions to protect the public.